For Participants

 REQUIREMENTS AND PURPOSE OF ACTIVITY

-• Obtaining equipment, food and clothing
+• Gathering necessary equipment, food, and appropriate clothing

-• Camp craft
+• Camp craft and basic outdoor survival skills

 EXAMPLE EXPLORATIONS